-Students desiring specialization in International Advertising must substitute COM 304, Intercultural Communication, for COM 495, Communication Law; add MGT 336-Cross Cultural Management and a second-language requirement.
-The internship can be international and will be supervised by the School of Business as BUS 441 or 442.
+Students desiring specialization in International Advertising must add COM 304, Intercultural Communication.
+Students who are not proficient in a second language must also add a foreign language.
+The internship can be done abroad.
+Internships done overseas must be supervised by the School of Business as BUS 441 or 442.